practicingruby/practicing-ruby-paid/posts/v5/004-service-apis.md

 **BIO GOES HERE**

 Rstat.us is a microblogging site that is similar to Twitter, but it's built using open standards ([OStatus](http://ostatus.org/)).
-It's designed to be distributed so that anyone can run rstat.us' code on their own domain but be able to follow anyone on other domains.
+It's designed to be federated so that anyone can run rstat.us' code on their own domain but be able to follow anyone on other domains.
 The largest problem currently impeding user adoption is the lack of a mobile client, which is due to the lack of an API.

 We have been exploring two different types of APIs for possible implementation for